crpurcell/friendlyVRI/docs/README.md

 * pil *or* pillow
 * opencv (optional - enables web-cam image capture)

-If you use the default python interpreter, these can usually be installed from the command line on Linux or Mac OS X by executing the command 'sudo pip install <module_name>'.
+If you use the default python interpreter these can usually be installed from the command line on Linux or Mac OS X by executing the command 'sudo pip install <module_name>'.
 If you are running Anaconda scientific python the command is 'conda install <module_name>'.

 ##### A note about Mac OS X:

-The default installation of *opencv* on Anaconda for Mac OS X seems to be broken (causes a segmentation fault).
-If you want to enable the web-cam capture button for Mac OS X comment out the following lines in the 'vriTk.py' code:
+The default installation of opencv on Anaconda for Mac OS X seems to be broken (causes a segmentation fault).
+Some folk on the internet have reported success installing a working opencv module using the command ```conda install -c https://conda.binstar.org/menpo opencv```.
+If this works for you and you want to enable the web-cam capture button for Mac OS X, comment out the following lines in the 'vriTk.py' code:

 ```python
 if sys.platform=="darwin":
     hasCV2 = False
 ```

-Some folk on the internet have reported success installing a working opencv module using ```conda install -c https://conda.binstar.org/menpo opencv```.

 ## Usage

 Start the application by executing ```python vriTk.py``` from the command line.
-The interface is (hopefully!) very intuitive and is split into a control window and a plotting window.
+The interface is (hopefully) very intuitive and is split into a control window and a plotting window.
 The plotting window can be maximised and buttons at the lower-right enable jumping quickly between the two windows.
 The control window allows you to:

-* Plot the layout of the antennas in an 'array configuration' for a particular telescope.
+* Plot the layout of the antennas in an array configuration for a particular telescope.
-* Create a list of observations to be done using different array configurations, over different time ranges (hour angle ranges) and with different sampling cadence.
+* Create a list of observations to be simulated using different array configurations, over different time ranges (hour angle) and with different sampling cadence.
 * Load in a model image and set its angular scale on the sky.
 * Apply the uv-coverage of the observations to the model to simulate an